 Comparing Self-Contained Refrigeration & Remote Refrigeration

 Most commercial coolers have self-contained refrigeration systems, which means the entire system, from condenser to evaporator, is built into the cabinet.
-The condenser can be located on the top, the bottom, and even the sides or back of the commercial cooler, but the evaporator is always on top of the unit.
+The condenser can be located on the top, the bottom, or even the sides or back of a commercial cooler, but the evaporator is always on top of the unit.
 The two are connected by tubes carrying coolant that enables the system to ensure proper holding temperatures for food storage.

 Self-contained refrigerators are convenient and suitable for almost any application, offering simple "plug and play" operation.

 Self-contained refrigeration is convenient and suitable for almost any application, offering simple “plug and play” operation that shouldn’t require any technical work.
 Manufacturers prefer to produce this type of commercial refrigeration system because they have fewer warranty calls from them.
 With remote refrigeration, there is an involved process to setting up the cooling system that, if not performed properly, can make the commercial refrigerator or freezer fail.